The Camino Portugues to Santiago from Tui

 The stages from Tui to Santiago are easy

-One of the main charcteristics of the Portuguese routes on the Camino de Santiago is the small number of climbs.
+One of the main charcteristics of the Portuguese Camino is the small number of climbs.
 That makes it the least demanding of pilgrimage itineraries on the entire pilgrim network.

 The road from Tui to Compostela can be considered a pleasant walk, with no hard stages or great unevenness.
 A dream come true for many pilgrims who do not seek in the Camino de Santiago a physical challenge but to pursue to have the experience without subjecting their body to a great challenge.